tldr-pages/tldr/pages/linux/iwlist.md

 > Get more detailed wireless information from a wireless wireless_interface.
 > More information: <https://manned.org/iwlist.8>.

-- Give the list of Access Points and Ad-Hoc cells in range:
+- Display the list of access points and ad-hoc cells in range:

 `iwlist {{wireless_interface}} scan`